KendrickOrg/kendrick/README.md

 * apt-get -y install libfontconfig1:i386
 * apt-get -y install libssl1.0.0:i386

-## How to automagically install Kendrick 0.42 from sources

-On systems with a bash cmd-line (this includes Linux, Mac and Windows with Cygwin and/or the Windows 10 Bash sub-system) you can compile Kendrick from sources using the following command:
+You can also install Kendrick 0.42 from source files.
+On systems with a bash cmd-line (this includes Linux, Mac and Windows with Cygwin and/or the Windows 10 Bash sub-system), you can compile Kendrick from sources using the following command:
 ```shell
 wget -O- https://goo.gl/WUQxmp | bash
 ````

-## How to manually install the development version of Kendrick from github
+## How to install the development version of Kendrick from github

 * Download Pharo 6.1 VM depending of your platform: http://pharo.org/download
 * Load Kendrick: Open Pharo 6.1 image then right-click anywhere to open the main menu.
 Choose Playground to execute script.
 Paste the script below in Playground, select all then right-click and choose Do it to execute this.